kohjingyu/search-agents/README.md

 If you wish to run the Llama-3 models we have in our paper, first set up a [vLLM OpenAI compatible server](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html).
 Then, update the `OPENAI_BASE_URL` environment variable in `scripts/run_llama_vwa_shopping_search.sh` to reflect the URL that the vLLM server is running on.
 This particular script shows how to run the Llama-3 agent on the VWA shopping environment; it is otherwise very similar to the OpenAI scripts for running on the other environments.

+## Agent Trajectories

+We release the agent trajectories and results of the gpt-4o agent (with gpt-4o as the reward function) [here](https://drive.google.com/file/d/127GqJ19qxpAcWlUKXlr5zBeAIW5Pi_0H/view).
+They are saved in the same format specified in [run.py](run.py).

 ## Citation
 If you methods or code useful, please consider citing our paper: